By Deena Beasley

 Merck’s pill, developed with Ridgeback Biotherapeutics, is a nucleoside analogue with a mechanism of action that aims to introduce errors into the genetic code of the virus.

 Both companies have said laboratory studies show that their pills are active against coronavirus infections caused by the Omicron variant.

 Both companies have released only limited data on the treatments, but expressed confidence in their safety.

-Pfizer said about 20% of patients who received either the pill or a placebo experienced adverse events, mostly mild.
+Pfizer said about 20% of patients who received either the pill or a placebo in trials experienced adverse events, mostly mild.
 Serious side effects were reported by 1.7% of patients receiving the drug and 6.6% of placebo patients.